Academic Hiring Guidelines

-In accordance with UIC's equal opportunity and affirmative action obligations, all salaried academic openings which are 50% time or greater, including Visiting Appointments must be posted, i.e., a public announcement of a search for qualified applicants must be made.
-The postings can be as simple as giving notice in the unit and posting the position on the UIC Job Board.
+In accordance with UIC’s equal opportunity and affirmative action obligations, all salaried Academic Professional and Faculty positions which are 50% time or greater, including Visiting Academic Professional Appointments must be filled via an open and competitive search process.
+This includes a public posting of the search for a minimum of two weeks.
+Postings can be online or in print.

-Some form of search is almost always required.
-[Full searches, employing ads in national or regional newspapers and journals, are required for most positions.]
-Limited searches for some administrative and faculty positions may be restricted to the University campus or even to the unit in which the position resides.
-These exceptional searches might be justified by the qualifications sought, e.g., direct experience with the University of Illinois payroll system or tenured faculty at the UIC campus.
+Internal searches for administrative and faculty positions may be restricted to the University campus or even to the unit in which the position resides.
+These searches are exceptional and may be justified by the qualifications sought, e.g., direct experience with the University of Illinois system or tenured faculty at the UIC campus.
+Internal searches require a minimum of one week posting.

 Appointments That Do Not Require a Search

-- Visiting, Temporary and/or Hourly Faculty appointments which are limited t o a specific time o r term lasting not longer than three years
+- Visiting Faculty or Academic Hourly appointments which are limited to a specific time or term lasting not longer than three years; this includes Retire/Rehire appointments

-- Appointments f or less than half-time, which cannot be increased t o 50% or greater time without a full search
+- Appointments for less than 50% time; appointment cannot be increased to 50% or greater time without a full search

 - Continuing and intermittent appointments for academic employees who were originally hired as the result of a search and whose break or breaks in service have not exceeded the length of the original or previous contract

-- Trainee and student appointments may be made without searches with the understanding that a department wishing to retain a trainee or student employee as an academic staff m ember must post this opening and conduct an open search in which the trainee or student employee competes with other comparably qualified candidates.
+- Trainee and student appointments may be made without an open and competitive search process with the understanding that a department wishing to retain a trainee or student employee must post the opening and conduct a fair and equitable review of other comparably qualified candidates in accordance with University Academic Hiring guidelines.
 Trainee and student appointments include the following categories:

 - Post-Doctoral Research Associates